Phoenix616/RandomTeleport/README.md

 `-t,-tries <amount>`            | the amount of times the plugin should try to find a random location before giving up
 `-sp,spawnpoint [force]`        | set the respawn point of the player to the location he teleported to (force overrides existing spawnpoint)
-`-checkdelay <ticks>`           | the amount of ticks to wait between each chunk check
+`-checkdelay <ticks>`           | the amount of ticks to wait between each chunk check `-debug`                        | print some more debugging information in the log

 ## Permissions